FREE Summer reading programs and book logs for kids & teens -- earn free books & more!!

 There are a number of wonderful businesses that offer free books & other reading rewards or incentives for kids who read during the summer.

-In most cases, you'll just need to have the kids track their books on a reading log and then head to the store to exchange it for a free book or other fun things!
+In most cases, you'll just need to have your kids track their books on a reading log and then head to the store to exchange it for a free book or other fun things!

 I often get a thumbs-up from my kids when I find them free things ;)

-Local Library Reading Programs
+2018 Library Reading Programs

 First, be sure to sign them up for summer reading at your local library!

-Every summer, our kids have earned free books, coupons for ice cream, headphones and entries into some big giveaways (gift cards to a local bookstore and iPad minis)!
+Our kids have earned free books, coupons for ice cream, headphones and entries into some big giveaways (gift cards to a local bookstore and iPad minis)!

 All libraries offer different incentives but most really hit it big over the summer to keep kids of all ages -- toddlers to teens -- reading!